AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-code/cloud-manager-repositories.md

 * For security reasons, do not embed credentials in git URLs.
 * Unless otherwise necessary, it is highly recommended to use shallow submodules.
   * To do this, run `git config -f .gitmodules submodule.<submodule path>.shallow true` for each submodule.
 * Git submodule references are stored to specific git commits.
-As a result, when changes to the submodule repository are made, the commit referenced needs to be updated.
+As a result, when changes to the submodule repository are made, the commit referenced must be updated.
   * For example, by using `git submodule update --remote`